Woosmap/.github/.github/ISSUE_TEMPLATE/default.md

 ---
-name: WGS Issue Template
+name: WGS Issue Template for Features/Improvements
-about: Need to make an issue?
+about: Need to make an issue for a feature or an improvement?
 Use this.
 ---

 <!-- The Title above should describe clearly and concisely the "what" -->